 Phone: (402) 644-3177

-Family 1st Dental is a private group practice that has over 30 offices in Nebraska and Iowa.
+Family 1st Dental is a private group practice that has many convenient locations in Nebraska and Iowa.
 Our goal is to deliver the best in dental care, using the most current technologies and materials at each location, while supporting our associates and team members with encouragement, camaraderie, and continuing education.

 We have a standard of excellence that all of our clinics adhere to, but each clinic is distinctive.
 Each community, doctor, and patient is distinctive.
 We recognize and celebrate that distinctiveness in each office.